thejoester/foundryvtt-macros/foundry-setup-ubuntu.md

 Go back to your home DIR
 `cd ~`

 Now we will need to test that Foundry will run.

+> [!NOTE]
-Note that here I use the full path, you will need to modify this to fit your user home path.
+> Note that here I use the full path, you will need to modify this to fit your user home path.

 `node /home/<user>/foundryvtt/resources/app/main.js --dataPath=/home/<user>/foundrydata`